-I have given myself a severe talking to.
-Well and truly reprimanded.
+I have given myself a talking to.

 I focused my leadership manifesto onto four areas where I believe leaders/aspiring leaders can focus and achieve a step change in their performance.
 They are outlined in previous posts on this blog.

 But working with someone yesterday on elements of leadership I was talking, as you would expect, about the importance of authenticity, on being real, on that level of self-awareness and being both at ease with & true to oneself that is the foundation of effective and inspirational leadership.